• About Us

 Many states in this hemisphere import a large share of their goods from the United States.
 As American producers face higher fuel, fertiliser, logistics, and financing costs, those increases are passed on in the prices of exports to the Caribbean.
 Our region is therefore not only directly exposed to world oil and freight markets; it is also importing US embedded costs in the form of more expensive food, manufactured goods, and inputs.

 For most countries in the Western Hemisphere, including the US itself, the war has meant tighter supply chains, higher shipping and war risk insurance costs.
-Only a narrow group of oil and gas exporters have enjoyed a short term windfall from elevated prices.
+Only a narrow group of oil and gas exporters has enjoyed a short-term windfall from elevated prices.
 In our own region, Guyana and Trinidad and Tobago are among the few that see higher hydrocarbon revenues, but even they remain exposed to volatility, shipping risk, and the broader slowdown that higher energy prices can bring.

 Security narratives and international law